CodinGame/monaco-vscode-api/README.md

 While it works great in `build` mode (because rollup is used), there is some issues in `watch` mode:

-- import.meta.url is not replaced while creating bundles, it is an issue when the syntax is used inside a dependency
+- `import.meta.url` is not replaced while creating bundles, it is an issue when the syntax is used inside a dependency
-- vite is still trying to inject/transform javascript assets files, breaking the code by injecting ESM imports in commonjs files
+- Vite is still trying to inject/transform javascript assets files, breaking the code by injecting ESM imports in commonjs files

 There are workarounds for both: